-Contingent liabilities for bank and other guarantees are disclosed in note 21 Payables and trade payables.
+Contingent liabilities for bank and other guarantees are disclosed in note 21.
 The Company does not expect any significant liabilities to arise from these guarantees.

-The Company has extended guarantees to a third party securing the rent payable for premises leased by a group company, for a maximum amount of approximately Euros 3,812 thousand.
+The Company has extended guarantees to a third party securing the rent payable for premises leased by a Group company, for a maximum amount of approximately Euros 3,812 thousand.
 This guarantee expires in 2014.